atrick/atrick.github.io/design/TypeSafeMemory.rst

     compatible(&i, with: &e2)  // load the payload from a single payload enum compatible(&s1, with: &s2) // load struct {A} from struct {A, B}

-    // Layout compatibility makes no guarantees on class layout.
+    // Layout compatibility places no guarantees on class layout.
 The
     // following unknown call takes two addresses of compatible type
     // (Int32), but the addresses are generated from incompatible class
     // types.
 Even though the class definitions of 'C' and 'D' are